 Manheim was founded in 1760 by Henrich Wilhelm Stiegel, who reportedly named the town for the area of Germany where he grew up and envisioned it to be an industrial town.
 With this goal in mind, Stiegel built the American Flint Glass Manufactory.
 Although it produced the Stiegel glass that is still a highly-prized collectible today, the factory failed in 1774.
 Stiegel suffered this and many other financial losses before dying, but he had planted seeds of schools and businesses that bolstered a growing culture in Manheim.

-Between 1800 and the end of the Civil War, Manheim flourished as an industrial center, supporting business that sold bricks, hats and grandfather clocks, as well as tanners, potters, blacksmiths and wagon shops.
-The Columbia and Reading Railroad came to town in 1862 and opened the door to reliable transportation routes for manufactured goods, spurring a boost in the economy.
+Between 1800 and the end of the Civil War, Manheim flourished as an industrial center, supporting businesses that sold bricks, hats, and grandfather clocks, as well as tanners, potters, blacksmiths and wagon shops.
+The Columbia and Reading Railroad came to town in 1862, and opened the door to reliable transportation routes for manufactured goods, spurring a boost in the economy.
 Manheim's industrial base was seriously affected by the Depression in the 1930s, but it remains a trading center for farmers along well-traveled Route 72.

 - Cruisin' the Square, late October

 Celebrate the season as the Christmas story comes to life on a panoramic stage with spectacular special effects and live animals – on stage and in the aisles.find out more

 The Inn at Hershey Farm

 Surround yourself with beautiful Amish Farmland, walking trails, children’s play areas, pools, & farm animals during your stay.
 Located right next-door to Sight & Sound Theatres®.find out more